|

 If you can, pack up the car as much as you can the night or the day before you leave.
 This lets you see how much you can fit (and if you have to take out anything out last minute).

 Plus, the morning when you leave you’ll have a lot less to do and worry about – you’ve already done it!
-You can wake up, pack your last minute items and hit the road!
+You can wake up, pack your last minute items, lock up your house, and hit the road!

-I usually pack my everything except for my overnight duffel (if I have one) with my toiletries.
+I usually pack my everything except for my overnight duffel (if I have one) with my toiletries, and any valuables, like laptops and jewellery.

 22. Pack Up The Backseat With Things You May Need

-I packed the backseat with our overnight duffel bags, and lunch and snacks for the road.
-So the trunk was neat and closed the whole time we were driving.
+I pack the backseat with overnight duffel bags, and lunch and snacks for the road.

 23. Make Use Of Packing Under The Seat